Ellis8462/Gym-website/README.md

 #### Project purpose

 The purpose of this project is to create a website that helps provide important information that the local gym offers.
-Having a gym website allows clients to engage with gym services online which makes it more accessible for the users.
-Having the information on the website also allows potenial members that want to know more information before paying for a membership.
+Having a gym website allows clients to engage with gym services online which makes it more accessible for users.
+Having the information on the website also allows potential members that want to know more information before paying for a membership.
 The design and features on the website will hopefully attract customers to the gym.
 It makes it easier for users to find what they want to instead of ringing up or visiting the gym which is why navigating the website is quicker.

 #### **User goals** ####

-Allows clients or potenial clients to view information about the gym on the web.
+Allows clients or potential clients to view information about the gym on the web.
 This allows users to find information such as membership types, scheduling, location and etc. Users can pay for a membership from one of the options presented to them on the website.
 Paying online saves travel cost of traveling to the gym directly to pay.

 Different users will be looking for the same or different goals when visiting the website.
-The most important infomation on the page will be at the top so users can see it first when navigating.
+The most important information on the page will be at the top so users can see it first when navigating.
 The website will help inspire and motivate users to join the gym and to start or continue their fitness journey.
 Having a website that is easy to use will help older demographics who might have less experience on the internet.
-It targets any demographic because health and fitness is important to all.
+It targets any demographic because health and fitness is important to all demographics.
 Users will start on the index.html which is the homepage, from there they can navigate around the website and can go onto other pages such as contact.html which dedicates the entire page with the information they are looking for.